Heads (Bob James album)

-Heads is the fifth album by jazz musician Bob James, released in October 1977.
-It was his first album released on his newly formed Tappan Zee label, which was distributed at the time by Columbia Records.
-All of his Tappan Zee albums (which includes his CTI back-catalog) are now distributed by E1 Music.
+Heads is the fifth album by the jazz musician Bob James, released in October 1977.
+It was his first album released on his newly formed Tappan Zee label, which was distributed by Columbia Records.
+All of his Tappan Zee albums (which includes his CTI back-catalog) are distributed by E1 Music.
 The album reached number one on the Billboard Jazz Albums chart.